openskynetwork/opensky-api/README.md

 This repository contains API client implementations for the OpenSky Network in Python and Java as well as the sources for the [documentation](https://openskynetwork.github.io/opensky-api/).
 By using the OpenSky API, you agree with our [terms of use](https://opensky-network.org/about/terms-of-use).
 We may block AWS and other hyperscalers due to generalized abuse from these IPs.

 Note that these implementations are not actively maintained and serve mostly as examples.
+Java and Python are written for legacy accounts and authenticated usage will stop working without modifications from March 18, 2026.

 For actively maintained libraries, check our [Data Tools](https://opensky-network.org/data/tools) page, which includes many third-party and community tools.

 ## Python API